unclereeemus/ytmp/README.md

   - Everything is a plain text file

 # setup
-## DEPS: fzf, yt-dlp, mpv, socat, gnu coreutils, dash/bash, (n/vim, for playlist search - pipe-viewer(https://github.com/trizen/pipe-viewer/)) -- only tested on a GNU/Linux system
+## DEPS: fzf, yt-dlp, mpv, socat, gnu coreutils, dash compatible shell, (for playlist search - pipe-viewer(https://github.com/trizen/pipe-viewer/)) -- only tested on a GNU/Linux system
 ## NOT A DEP: accounts of any sort
 `git clone --depth 1 'https://github.com/unclereeemus/ytmp/'; cd ytmp; chmod +x ytmp run_on_next`

 (link/move ytmp to your $PATH like) `[ln -s|mv] $(pwd)/ytmp /home/$USER/.local/bin/`

-(if intending to use nvim) `mv ytmp.vim ~/.config/nvim/`
+(if intending to use nvim('E' option)) `mv ytmp.vim ~/.config/nvim/`

 move run_on_next to ~/Music/ytmp/ where it's looked for by default; if you move it elsewhere, change the location in the conf file which is also sourced from ~/Music/ytmp/ by default